Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 The young people just do as they like.

-That could be, that feels like an old person in every generation there.
+That could be, that feels like an old person in every generation, yeah.

-Yeah, they're not long having sex all the time.
+Yeah, they're no longer having sex all the time.

 Let's go out and practice on safe sex.